dougsweetser/Q/docs/SR/problem_set_2.md

 A quaternion L that transforms a quaternion (L q[**x**] = q[**x'**]) identical to how the Lorentz transformation acts on 4-vectors
 (Lambda **x** = **x'**) should exist.
-These are described in detail in the notebook "A different al gebra for boosts."
+These are described in detail in the notebook "A different algebra for boosts."
 For boosts along the x axis with y = z = 0, the general function for L is

 ![\[Graphics:ps2gr93